 When you’re in school, they never teach you that it might actually be difficult to get pregnant.
 I remember feeling like it was possible to get pregnant if someone just looked at you the wrong way! :) But over the last 15 months, we’ve come to realize that starting a family can be anything BUT easy.

 When Jeff and I got married last February, we knew we wanted to start trying for kids right away.
 “We’re not wasting any time,” Jeff would say.
 “We’re getting pregnant on the honeymoon!”
 The clock was ticking, and we were eager to begin our family.

 But it didn’t happen on the honeymoon, or in the months to follow.

-I turned 35 in August.
+I turned 35 in August of 2016.
 My sister-in-law bought an Aggie’s onesie for me for my birthday (Jeff loves A&M).
 I opened it up in front of our entire family.
 We were all sure it would happen any day.
 It was just a matter of time.